-- 19.7 Lack of Classification Evidence It is the competitor's responsibility to have a NRA Official Classification Card or Score Record Book with required scores for temporary classification (Rules 19.1 and 19.14) and to present this classification evidence when required.
+- 19.6.1 New, first time competitors who do not have a NRA classification, but who do have a CMP classification, may elect to compete in their first tournament with their current highest CMP classification.
+After a competitor establishes a NRA classification, they shall compete in all NRA Precision Pistol Matches in the NRA class for which they are assigned. - 19.7 Lack of Classification Evidence It is the competitor's responsibility to have a NRA Official Classification Card or Score Record Book with required scores for temporary classification (Rules 19.1 and 19.14) and to present this classification evidence when required.
 Any competitor who cannot present such evidence will fire in the Master Class.
 A competitor's classification will not change during a tournament.
 Competitors will enter a tournament under their correct classification and fire the entire tournament in that class.
-Should it be discovered during a tournament that a competitor has entered in a class lower than the current rating, the tournament records will be corrected to show the correct classification for the entire tournament. - 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification, except the classification of High Master, than the one in which classified.
+Should it be discovered during a tournament that a competitor has entered in a class lower than the current rating, the tournament records will be corrected to show the correct classification for the entire tournament.

+- 19.8 Competing In a Higher Class Any individual or team may elect, before firing, to compete in a higher classification, except the classification of High Master, than the one in which classified.
 Such individual or team must fire in such higher class throughout the tournament and may not revert to earned classification for any event in that tournament.
 When there are insufficient entries in any class to warrant an award in that class according to the match program conditions, the individual or team concerned may be moved by the Tournament Match Director to a higher class provided this change is made prior to the individual or team concerned having commenced firing in the tournament. - 19.9 Obsolete Classification and Scores All classifications and scores (including temporary, Rule 19.14) except Master, shall become obsolete if the competitor does not fire in NRA competition at least once during 3 successive calendar years.
 Master classifications and scores shall become obsolete if the competitor does not fire in NRA competition at least once during 5 successive calendar years.
-Lifetime Master Classifications will not become obsolete.

-- 19.10 Appeals - Any competitor having reason to believe classification is improper may file an appeal with the NRA stating all essential facts.
-Such appeal will be reviewed by the NRA Protest Committee. - 19.11 Protests Any person who believes that another competitor has been 39 improperly classified may file a protest with the NRA stating all essential facts.
+Lifetime Master Classifications will not become obsolete. - 19.10 Appeals - Any competitor having reason to believe classification is improper may file an appeal with the NRA stating all essential facts.
+Such appeal will be reviewed by the NRA Protest Committee. - 19.11 Protests Any person who believes that another competitor has been improperly classified may file a protest with the NRA stating all essential facts.
 Such protests will be reviewed by the NRA Protest Committee.
 (See Rule 16.2) - 19.12 Team Classification Teams are classified by computing the "team average" based on the classification of each firing member of the team.
 To compute this "team average" the key in Table No 1 for the different classes will be used and the team total divided by the number of firing members of the team.
 Any fractional figure in the team average of one half or more will place the team in the next higher class.
 The team average will establish classification of the team as a unit, but will not affect in any way the individual classification of the team members.